MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

     How does it compare to modern LLMs?
     ```

-    Again, the response should be diaplayed incrementally.
+    Again, the response should be displayed incrementally.

 1. Enter the prompt `quit` to end the application.